hammerheim-game/hammerheim-rules/5-warbands.md

 Profile M WS BS S T W I A Ld
 Wolf Form 9 4 0 4 3 * * 2 *
-Whilst in Wolf form the Vampire may not use weapons and does not receive any protection from armour.
+Whilst in Wolf form the Vampire may not use weapons and does not receive any protection from armor.
 He cannot shoot with a missile weapon or cast spells but can attack in close combat without a penalty for fighting without a weapon.
 Note: In Ratswarm, Bat or Wolf Form for the * Use the same